TV Shows Like Severance

 - What is the most popular show like Severance?

-- Citadel is the most popular show similar to Severance in the IsItRenewed catalogue.
+- The Lincoln Lawyer is the most popular show similar to Severance in the IsItRenewed catalogue.

 - Are shows like Severance still on the air?